FUNDAMENTALS OF GAS TURBINE ENGINES

 Why are engines at risk of surge?
 As engines are designed to meet demands for higher power or lower specific fuel consumption, the engines must accommodate:

-· Increased mass airflow.· Increased pressure (compression) ratio.· Increased maximum allowable turbine inlet and outlet temperatures.· Improved efficiency of the compressor and turbine sections.
+Increased maximum allowable turbine inlet and outlet temperatures.·

 Quick engine starts and rapid accelerations are also desirable.
 To provide higher power with low specific fuel consumption and acceptable starting and acceleration characteristics, it is necessary to operate as close to the surge region as possible.
 To prevent compressor stall or surge, fuel flow must be properly metered during the start and acceleration cycle of any gas turbine engine.
 To accomplish this, the example engine incorporates 5th and 10th stage acceleration bleed valves.